gofractally/psibase/doc/psidk/src/cpp-contract/native-functions.md

 # Native Functions

 Native functions give contracts the ability to print debugging messages, abort transactions on errors, access databases and event logs, and synchronously call other contracts.
-There are very few native functions since contracts implement most Psibase functionality.
+There aren't many native functions since contracts implement most Psibase functionality.

 ## Raw Native Functions

-This is the set of raw native functions.
-They are fully documented and available for contracts to use directly, but we recommend using the [Wrapped Native Functions](#wrapped-native-functions) instead.
+This is the set of raw native functions (wasm imports).
+They are available for contracts to use directly, but we recommend using the [Wrapped Native Functions](#wrapped-native-functions) instead.

 {{#cpp-doc ::psibase::raw::abortMessage}}
 {{#cpp-doc ::psibase::raw::call}}